Tarrytown Reservoir

-The Tarrytown Reservoir is an 81 acre storage reservoir in Tarrytown, New York.
-It was completed in 1897 by the Village of Tarrytown as the village's main storage reservoir.
-The reservoir was formed by the Tarrytown Waterworks Dam which impounded a tributary of the Saw Mill River.
-The reservoir itself has a maximum capacity of 1100 acre.ft.
+The reservoir was completed in 1897 by the village of Tarrytown as the village's main storage reservoir.
+Railroad magnate Jay Gould, owner of Lyndhurst estate in Tarrytown, contributed $100,000 (approximately $3,900,000 in today's value as of 2025) for the project.
+The reservoir was formed by the Tarrytown Waterworks Dam, which impounded Storm Brook, a tributary of the Saw Mill River.
+The reservoir itself, consisting of the Upper Lake and the Lower Lake, had a maximum capacity of 200 million gallons of water, or 1100 acre.ft.